 - 11 Foundation Governors, appointed by the Diocesan Bishop.
 Foundation Governors will include the Parish Priest and at least 3 shall be parents of registered students attending the school at the date of appointment;

 - 3 Staff Governors, 2 of whom teach and 1 who does not;

 - 2 further Governors;

 - 3 elected Parent Governors;

-- the Head Teacher is a Governor.
+- the Head Teacher is an ex-officio.